ruben-mar/Olympus-file-manager/README.md

 # Olympus-file-manager

 This application renames batches of ORF files with the date and time of the creation of the picture.
-The date in the file names allow the storage of massive amounts of images recorded in RAW mode in the same folder, easy to sort and select.
+The date in the file names allow the storage of batches of images recorded in RAW mode in the same folder, easy to sort and select.

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](/LICENSE.md)